py60800/tunedb/README.md

 Windows users can [download a prebuilt binary](Windows/TunedbWindows.zip) or [build it from the source](https://github.com/py60800/tunedb/blob/main/WINDOWS.md)

-** Note that MP3 playing depends on your own collection MP3 files. **
+**Note that MP3 playing depends on your own collection of MP3 files.**

 ## Technical details